Varied Perturbation Theory for the Dispersion Dip in the Two-Dimensional Heisenberg Quantum Antiferromagnet: Results

 Closer inspection of this range of $u$ and $v$, see Fig.\ \ref{fig:cuts_across}, shows that there is a line of small cusps given by $u=v/4$ as long as $v$ is not too large, see also right panel of Fig.\ \ref{fig:energy_cuts} below.
 In view of the definition of $f\k$ in \eqref{eq:f_def} the appearance of such a cusp may not surprise.
 In addition, the line $u=v/4$ is special since it makes any dispersion at the magnetic Brillouin zone boundary vanish.

 To elucidate the energy behavior more quantitatively Fig.\ \ref{fig:energy_cuts} shows two perpendicular cuts through the energy landscape of Fig.\ \ref{fig:energy_landscape}.
 The left panel in Fig.\ \ref{fig:energy_cuts} follows the line of cusps along $u=v/4$.
 Clearly, a local maximum appears which is located at $v_0=0.2502(1)$.
-But the dependence through this point along a line perpendicular to $u=v/4$ clearly displays the cusp at $v_0$ which is a local minimum.
+But the dependence through this point along a line perpendicular to $u=v/4$ displays the cusp at $v_0$ which is a local minimum.
 Note, that the definition \eqref{eq:f_def} is prone to yield cusps as stated above.
-But it is a priori not clear that these cusps are extrema.
-Since the point at $(v_0/4,v_0)$ is a local minimum in one direction, but a local maximum in the perpendicular direction we are not observing a local extremum, but a sort of saddle point.
+But it is a priori not clear that these cusps are extrema in certain directions.
+Since the point at $(v_0/4,v_0)$ is a local minimum in one direction, but a local maximum in the perpendicular direction we are not observing a local extremum, but a saddle point though $E_0(u,v)$ is not differentiable in one direction.
 If $E_0$ were differentiable, for instance if it were smeared out a tiny bit by convolution with a narrow Gaussian, it would display a usual saddle point very close to $(v_0/4,v_0)$.
 We interprete the occurence of this special point on the line $(v/4,v)$ as evidence that the optimum $\mu\k$ should not display a finite dispersion on the boundary of the magnetic Brillouin zone, cf.\ Eq.\ \eqref{eq:boundary_dispersion}.

 For the precise determination of $v_0$, calculations are done for various system sizes with linear extensions $L=24, 32, 36$.
 The extrapolation of the position of the local maximum yields $v_0=0.2502(1)$ and the energy value at this position is found to be $E_0/(2N)=-0.66902(2)J$.
 These values should be compared to the quantum Monte Carlo result \cite{sandv97b} $E_0/(2N)=-0.669437(5)J$ and to the second order result of a plain $1/S$ expansion \cite{hamer92} which reads $E_0/(2N)=-0.66999J$.
 (Note that this number is referred to as ``third order'' in Ref.\ \onlinecite{hamer92} because the authors include the classical energy in their power counting.)
 If we take the Monte Carlo expansion as reliable reference the variation of second order perturbation theory could reduce the deviation from $0.0006J$ to $-0.0004J$ which is a reduction by about 25\%.
 To judge the improvement we point out that passing from rather simple first order perturbative spin wave theory $E_0/(2N)=-0.67042J$ to second order $E_0/(2N)=-0.66999J$ improved the ground state energy by 44\%.